rafeerahman/Anonymizer/deliverable-1/planning.md

 **Then**
 1. On response code 200, a CSV with the anonymized data should be returned.
 It must match the columns that they wanted anonymized and the anonymization technique they specified.
 2. On response code 400, a message stating “Bad Request” is returned.
+3. On response code 404, a message stating “Wrong Endpoint” is returned.
-3. On response code 404, a message stating “Server Error” is returned.
+4. On response code 500, a message stating “Server Error” is returned.
+5. On response code 408, a message stating “Request Timeout” is returned.

 #### User Story 3: Regex Anonymization